All links go directly to official Hawthorne, New Jersey government websites.

 Jail & Inmate Records

-The Passaic County Jail in Paterson serves as the primary detention facility for anyone arrested within county boundaries.
+The Passaic County Jail in Paterson is the primary detention facility for anyone arrested within county boundaries.
 Once brought to the facility, individuals go through a booking process that includes fingerprinting, photographing, and recording personal information.
 Families and attorneys can access inmate information through Passaic County's online lookup tool.
 Visitation at the facility requires advance scheduling and strict adherence to established guidelines.

 New Jersey's bail reform laws have shifted the focus from cash bail to risk assessment, which means pretrial release decisions are now made based on whether someone poses a flight risk or danger to the community rather than their ability to pay.